2024–25 Tulsa Golden Hurricane women's basketball team

-The 2024–25 Tulsa Golden Hurricane women's basketball team represents the University of Tulsa during the 2024–25 NCAA Division I women's basketball season.
-The Golden Hurricane, led by fourth-year head coach Angie Nelp, play their home games at the Reynolds Center in Tulsa, Oklahoma as members of the American Athletic Conference (AAC).
+The 2024–25 Tulsa Golden Hurricane women's basketball team represented the University of Tulsa during the 2024–25 NCAA Division I women's basketball season.
+The Golden Hurricane, led by fourth-year head coach Angie Nelp, played their home games at the Reynolds Center in Tulsa, Oklahoma as members of the American Athletic Conference (AAC).

 Previous season

 The Golden Hurricane finished the 2023–24 season 25–10, 13–5 in AAC play, to finish in a tie a three-way tie for first place.
 As the top seed in the AAC tournament, they were upset by #9 seed East Carolina in the quarterfinals.
 They received an automatic bid to the WBIT, where they defeated Arkansas in the first round and Georgetown in the second round, before falling to eventual tournament champions Illinois in the quarterfinals.